-There are probably hundreds of tarp pitches you can do, but to simplify things, I’m going to preach that there are only a 4 different configurations you need to know.
-These configurations will get you through all kinds of conditions and can be applied to any locations.
+There are literally hundreds of tarp configurations you can use (and just to be extra helpful, each configuration has multiple names).
+To simplify things, I’m going to preach that there are only a 4 different configurations you need to know.
+Here they are:

 Diamond Pitch: Perfect for Bad Weather